 P. R. ADAMS Director.

-Second Schedule
+Second Schedule — First Variation Agreement

-[Section 2]
+[s.
+2]

+[Heading amended by No. 19 of 2010 s.
+4.]

 THIS AGREEMENT under seal made the 16th day of November One thousand nine hundred and sixty-seven BETWEEN THE HONOURABLE DAVID BRAND M.L.A.
 Premier and Treasurer of the State of Western Australia acting for and on behalf of the said State and instrumentalities thereof from time to time (hereinafter called “the State”) of the First Part AMAX IRON ORE CORPORATION a company incorporated in the State of Delaware in the United States of America and registered in the State of Western Australia as a foreign Company (hereinafter called “Amax Iron”) PILBARA IRON LIMITED a company incorporated in the State of Western Australia (hereinafter called “Pilbara”) DAMPIER MINING COMPANY LIMITED a company incorporated in the State of Western Australia (hereinafter called “Dampier”) SELTRUST IRON ORE LIMITED a company incorporated in England and registered in the State of Western Australia as a foreign company (hereinafter called “Seltrust Iron”) and MITSUI-C. ITOH IRON PTY.
 LTD. a company incorporated in the State of Western Australia (hereinafter called “Mitsui Iron”) of the Second Part AND MT.
 NEWMAN IRON ORE COMPANY LIMITED a company incorporated in the State (hereinafter called “the Mt.
 Newman Company”) of the Third Part

 WHEREAS: